MarkJelic/TEC-1G/ROMs/DIAGs/readme.md

 Writing FFh followed by the checksumming ensures that actual RAM was written to and not just the ROM still there.
 By checksumming the FFs to ensure they are really written, guarantees it is RAM and not ROM or empty space we are accessing.

 ### Bank 1 WP test
 Bank 1 Write Protect toggles the WP line and verifies memory is/isn't writeable at 4000h

 ### Main Menu
 We then arrive at a menu - select a test with + and - on the HexPad and press GO

-Note: to exit the HexPad test - Shift+ADDR
+Note: to exit the HexPad and Joystick tests - press Shift+ADDR

 Note: The RAM test is not super comprehensive, but is good enough to work out how many Kb are fitted.
 It is not meant to thoroughly check the actual RAM chip, nor does it look for address clashes (i.e. address decoder errors).
 Modern RAM is considered reliable enough.
 The default TEC-1G result on Diags startup should be 32768 bytes found unless the expansion is also populated wth a 32k RAM chip, in which case its 49152 bytes.
 Each RAM memory block displayed is accompanied with a beep - two beeps, two blocks found.
 Read the LCD carefully for block info.

-Toggling the SHADOW, PROTECT and EXPAND lines and running the RAM test will demonstate (by the different memory sizes reported) that these controls work --> when PROTECT is active, bank 1 does not act as RAM, so it's not found, as expected.
+Toggling the SHADOW, PROTECT and EXPAND lines and running the RAM test will demonstate (by the different memory sizes reported) that these controls work --> when PROTECT is active, bank 1 does not act as RAM, so it's not found by the RAM test, as expected.
 When SHADOW is active, the bottom 2k canont be seen.
 With EXPAND if a second RAM chip is fitted, the RAM test will see it as a seond memory block.

+# Experiments with Diags
+## Burn-in Mode
-The burn in check runs all non-interactive tests in a loop - with a counter keeping track of passes completed.
+The burn in check runs all non-interactive tests in a continuous loop - with a counter keeping track of passes completed.
 Press any HexPad key to reboot the machine.

+This is useful for confirm the machine is operating reliably and stably; any lock-up, crash, display corruption or other deviation could indicate a machine fault of some sort.
+Typically a machine is left running burn-in for a few hours or even overnight, and later checked to see things are still running as expected.

+Common causes of random burn-in failures include insufficient or bad power from the power supply; faulty RAM, dry joints/poor assembly, bad ICs or an unstable CPU clock.
+Obviosly there are many potential cusues but burn-in is a good way to 'exercise' the machine by making it use all of it's components fully, so as to be sure it works reliably under any conditions.

+## Disco Interactive
+Press hexpad keys to adjust the R, G and B intensity of the Disco LEDs.
+Press ADDR to exit test.

+R - 4 increase, 0 decrease

+G - 5 increase, 1 decrease

+B - 6 increase, 2 decrease

+## RAM Tests
+The RAM Test respects the SHADOW, PROTECT and EXPAND states.

+Try the following:

+ - run RAM Test.
+Note 32k reported from 0000h - 7FFFh (Assuming a standard 32k 1G)
+ - Enable PROTECT (Note PROTECT light comes on)
+ - re-run RAM test.
+Note 16k reported from 000h - 3FFFh.
+This means the second 16k (Bank 1) of RAM is now not RAM any more.
+Protect makes it read-only, hence it is no longe RRAM
+ - Enable SHADOW (Leave PROTECT enabled; both PROTECT and sHADOW lights on)
+ - re-run RAM test.
+Note 14k reported from 0800h - 3FFFh.
+Now the bottom 2K is not RAM thanks to shadow replacing it with the system ROM.
+ - Disable PROTECT (Leave SHADOW enabled)
+ - re-run RAM test.
+Note 30k reported - 0800h to 7FFFh.
+As expected.

+In ths way, the functions of SHADOW and PROTECT are verified.

+For those with a second RAM chip fitted to the 1G, the same tests can be re-run.
+ - by Default, 48k is recognized from 0000h - BFFFh
+ - Note that with PROTECT enabled, two separate 16k RAM blocks are observed - Bank 0 and Bank 2; with SHADOW and PROTECT enabled, the first block is reproted as 14k in size.
+ - Note that EXPAND makes no difference - The RAM test simply works with whatever memory it sees mapped into the Z80's address space and does no care which page is selected.

+## 7-seg Lamp Test
+This test lights every possible segment of the 7-seg displays.

+The first test 'scanning' mode uses display scanning (normal operation mode) where each of the 6 digits is lit 1/6th of the time.
+The second test 'Latched' mode locls all the segments of all 6 disaplys simultaneously hard on.

+Visually, there may be little observable difference tetween the two tests; however the current drawn by the machine from the power supply should noticably increase when the segments are Latched, as there are six times as many LEDs lit vs. scanned mode.

+The lack of noticeable display brihtness change between the two modes demonstrates how well our eyes and brain make up for what is really 1/6th the light output of each digit.

+## Speaker Test
+The speaker test comes with one non-obvious check: clock speed.
+The pitch and speed of the notes is directly related to the CPU clock speed.
+At 4MHz the tune plays in around 12 seconds.
+If you select the slow clock and adjust the speed pot while playing the tune, you can observe the tune's speed and pitch changing in real time.

+Even at the fastest setting, the slow clock is somewhere around 4 to 8 times slower, showing the original TEC clock speed is around 500KHz (with some uncertainty - it's not a true linear relationship).

+## Calculate Pi
+This routine shows the Z80's computational skills.
+It uses the Spigot method to calculate Pi to 100 decimal places.
+You can check the Z80's work if you like!

+3.14159265358979323 8462643383279502884 1971693993751058209 7494459230781640628 6208998628034825342 1170679

+This code was taken from https://github.com/GmEsoft/Z80-MBC2_PiSpigot/tree/master and is used with thanks under the terms of the GPL v3 License.

 ## assumptions and notes
 - TEC-1G hardware only; may also work on older hardware if enough RAM is fitted.
 - Assumes 32k RAM fitted at U8; will work with 16k but not less due stack location.
 8k not supported anyhow!!!
 - Will run at least partly without any working RAM at all